 The ever-wry Maya has little time for end-of-life platitudes and, around the film’s mid-point, pointedly scoffs at the idea that there is some sort of “ghostly profundity” swinging towards her, arguing that nothing is profound and there are no ghosts in her life.
 She’s wrong about that.
 Within the film’s powerful final moments, those ghosts unmask themselves gorgeously, and Maya follows suit.

-“A Critically Endangered Species” premiered at the SXSW Film Festival.
+“Maya Dardel” premiered at the SXSW Film Festival.
 It is currently seeking U.S. distribution.